rohanshakya1316/Python_Programming/README.md

 Unit - 9 ==> Introduction to Object Oriented Programming in Python - Classes, Objects, Constructors and Accessing class & object attributes.
 Also, include self parameter and static method.

+Unit - 10 ==> Introduction to Inheritance and its various types with constructor inheritance using super() method.

 Decorators ==> Introduction to Python Decorators and various dunder methods for operator overloading.